ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Additional Ablation and Analysis

 \subsection{Scoring Variants Ablation}

-We present an ablation study of the different score-refinement components in our pipeline (see \Cref{tab:abl_boost}).
-After block-wise optimization, each sample has multiple coefficient estimates—one per block—which are fused into a robust score using both a trimmed mean (to discard extreme outliers) and a signal-to-noise ratio (SNR, mean over standard deviation across blocks).
+We present an ablation study of the different score-refinement components in our pipeline for CIFAR-10 in our No-Auxiliary-Knowledge setting (see \Cref{app_tab:abl_scoring}).
+After block-wise optimization, each sample has multiple coefficient estimates, one per block, which are fused into a robust score using both a trimmed mean (to discard extreme outliers) and a signal-to-noise ratio (SNR, mean over standard deviation across blocks).
 This aggregation step already improves robustness by emphasizing consistent membership signals.
 On top of this, we evaluate margin-based boosting and distance scaling.
 Class-level boosting gives higher weight to harder classes (with lower average margins), while per-sample boosting highlights points near the decision boundary, which are more likely to be memorized.
 Finally, distance scaling penalizes samples whose margins deviate from the estimated class margin, reducing false positives.
 As shown, each component contributes to performance gains, and the full \emph{ImpMIA} pipeline achieves the strongest low-FPR detection.

-\begin{SCtable}[5][h]

-{\it \textbf{Effect of Score Aggregation and Post-Processing.} Ablation study on CIFAR-100 analyzing coefficient aggregation, margin-based boosting, and distance scaling.
-After optimizing each block separately, coefficients are aggregated across blocks using a trimmed mean (central values only) and a signal-to-noise ratio (SNR).
-Margin boosting increases scores for harder classes (lower margins) and samples near the decision boundary, while distance scaling penalizes deviations from the estimated class margin.
-Together, these refinements yield the final \emph{ImpMIA} scores.}
+Moreover, with either aggregation option, and even without any post-processing, our attack already outperforms previous attacks and shows strong results.
+The post-processing steps have only a comparatively small influence at low FPR (e.g., TPR@0.0\% ranges only from 1.23 to 1.41), while aggregation has a larger effect.
+This is expected, since aggregation determines how we exploit the main signal produced by the KKT-based optimization.
+Overall, the primary source of our gains comes from the implicit-bias-based optimization itself rather than from the specific post-processing.

+\begin{SCtable}[][h]